soundpress/RulesOfNYC/docs/c38/index.rst

 (j) No person shall ride or store a bicycle or other vehicle on the walkways and docks.

-(k) Any person who engages in disorderly behavior as defined in 56 RCNY § 1-04(i), paragraphs (6), (7) and (9) of chapter 1 of this title may, in addition to any other applicable penalties, be expelled immediately from the marina facility.
+(k) Any person who engages in disorderly behavior as defined in 56 RCNY § 1-04(i), paragraphs (6), (7) and (9), in addition to any other applicable penalties, be expelled immediately from the marina facility.

 (l) No person shall run or skate on the dock.